nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.7 -- 2016.03.04

+* [Fixed] Fixed a regression that would cause the Place JSON-LD to render incorrectly
+* [Fixed] Fixed a nasty bug that would cause SEOmatic to crash if you used `{title}` or other variables in your SEOmatic Entry Meta fields
+* [Improved] Updated the README.md

 ### 1.1.6 -- 2016.03.03

 * [Fixed] Fixed a fun recursion bug that would cause meta arrays nested more than 1 deep to not be sanitized & parsed properly